life4/deal/docs/source/chaining.md

 # PreContractError:
 ```

-`@post` contracts are chaining from bottom to top.
+`@deal.post` contracts are chaining from bottom to top.
 All other contracts are chaining from top to bottom.